Monday, January 13, 2025

 Location

-Mahadev Temple is a Hindu Temple dedicated to Lord Shiva located on top of a hillock in Gairaha Village in Mauranipur Tehsil in Jhansi District in the state of Uttar Pradesh, India.
-The temple is protected as monuments of national importance by the central Archaeological Survey of India.
+Mahadeva Temple is a Hindu Temple dedicated to Lord Shiva located in Ramnagar Village in Mau Tehsil in Chitrakoot District in Uttar Pradesh, India.
+The temple is one of the state protected monuments in Uttar Pradesh declared by Archaeological Survey of India.

 History